 Morning:

 The day kicks off with a strategic review of ongoing recruitment processes.
-An HR Executive, fueled by caffeine and dedication, reviews resumes, conducts initial screenings, and collaborates with hiring managers to identify the right talent for open positions.
+An HR Executive, fueled by caffeine and dedication, reviews resumes, use ATS made for staffing agencies, conducts initial screenings, and collaborates with hiring managers to identify the right talent for open positions.

 Afternoon: